-According to the report from 2020, many beneficiaries still experience homelessness.
+Some researchers stress that although there is no data on the number of homeless beneficiaries of international protection, there is a high probability that the number is substantial.
 Stereotypes and negative attitude towards foreigners prevail.
 Finding accommodation for large families is even more challenging.
 IPI is not tailored to tackle these problems.

 Article 74(1)2 Law on Protecion.